 WHY DID YOU BECOME AN AUTHOR?

 I have always been a writer.
 As a child, I wrote picture books and poetry.
 My third grade teacher, Mrs. Bizup, submitted some of my poetry to a local literary magazine, and they were published.
 What a thrill that was!
 For many years, writing poetry was a means of escape and a way to deal with my emotions.
 I often told stories to my daughters and our Girl Scout Troop, and at some point, my mother encouraged me to start writing them down.
-In 2005, I left my job as a librarian, vowing to stop shelving book and begin writing them!
+In 2005, I left my job as a librarian, vowing to stop shelving books and begin writing them!

 IS IT HARD TO WRITE A NOVEL?